 For internal audits, the supervising officer undertakes an audit of all streets within the submitted completed zone.
 This audit covers both powerline clearance and quality of works to AS4373 - 2007 Pruning of amenity trees and ensures all trees are pruned to Council specifications.
-Trees identified as not meeting council specifications are logged on Council's asset management system and shared with ATS for rectification as reworks.
+Trees identified as not meeting council specifications are recorded and shared with the line clearing contractor for rectification as reworks.
 See appendix J